ProbablyAsexual/Anilist-Profile/README.md

 This is my Anilist profile CSS.
 Hopefully by checking this out, I can help you with your own CSS journey, or give you some inspiration for your profile.
+The Profiles section contains full CSS files that can be used as standalone profiles.
+Whether you want to select specific parts of them to use, or you just want the whole thing, go ahead and use it to your heart's content.
+Just tell people I 'inspired' you or something like that ;)
 The Utilities section contains bits of code that could be used for any profile.
 For example, I have made on which gets rid of scrollbars for the About section and activity posts.